-- 43. In considering the proposals for each crossing, the test which needs to be considered is that set out in s.5(6) of the TWA 1992, namely, whether the Secretary of State is satisfied (a) that an alternative right of way has been or will be provided; or (b) that no alternative right of way is required. - 44.
+- 43. As identified at the Pre-Inquiry Meeting, the main (indeed, sole) issue which falls to be considered in respect of the individual crossings is that set out in s.5(6) of the TWA 1992, namely, whether the Secretary of State is satisfied (a) that an alternative right of way has been or will be provided; or (b) that no alternative right of way is required. - 44.
 The Act is silent as to any further qualifications that attach to s.5(6)(a).
-The TWA guidance11 provides, in Annex 2, that "If an alternative is to be provided, the Secretary of State would wish to be satisfied that it will be a convenient and suitable replacement for existing users."
-It should be noted that these words are being used in the context of guidance, and are not a statutory test. - 45.
-It is Network Rail's position that s.5(6), read with the TWA Guidance, requires the Secretary of State to be satisfied that the proposed alternative is suitable and convenient having regard to the purpose served by the route to be extinguished, and use made of it by existing users not any person who might be legally entitled to use the route, or who might, theoretically, do so in the future (e.g. following construction of a new development in the area). - 46.
-Network Rail would highlight, in particular: - a.
-Section 5(6) anticipates that an alternative may not be required at all.
-Where an alternative is found to be required, the statute does not say anything about the form of that alternative;
+The TWA guidance provides, in Annex 2, that "If an alternative is to be provided, the Secretary of State would wish to be satisfied that it will be a convenient and suitable replacement for existing users."
+It should be noted that that is therefore a policy test, not a statutory test. - 45.
+It is Network Rail's position that s.5(6), read with the TWA Guidance, requires the Secretary of State to be satisfied that the proposed alternative is suitable and convenient having regard to the purpose served by the route to be extinguished, and use made of it by existing users. - 46.
+There is simply no proper basis for importing the additional tests which the Ramblers contend should be applied, reading across from s.118A and s.119A of the Highways Act 1980. - 47.
+If the Inspector (and, subsequently, the Secretary of State) is satisfied that Network Rail has made out its strategic case for the Order, then it follows that the only basis on which the Order could either not be confirmed, or confirmed with modifications (removing specific crossings from the Order) is if the Inspector considers either that an alternative route has not been provided but is required (s.5(6)(b)) or that the alternative route is not "suitable and convenient".
+There is simply no basis for reading into the TWA 1992 a further requirement that the Inspector must be satisfied that it is "expedient" to close each individual crossing having regard to all the circumstances including those specified in s.118A(4) or s.119A(4) of the Highways Act 1980.
+Not least, as if that was what Parliament had intended, this would have been written into s.5(6), or otherwise made clear that the amendments to the 1980